 The majority of the previously reported works focus on the determination of the wave function $\Psi $\ when the electromagnetic 4-potential is given.
 However, the inverse problem, as formulated by Eliezer \cite{Eliezer} is also quite interesting: \textquotedblleft Given the wave function $\Psi $, what can we say about the electromagnetic potential $ A_{\mu }$, which is connected to $\Psi $\ by Dirac's equation?
 Is $A_{\mu }$ \ uniquely determined, and if not, what is the extent to which it is arbitrary?\textquotedblright .
 In his relevant work Eliezer found an expression for the magnetic vector $A_{\mu }$ and the electric scalar potential $\phi $ as a function of $\Psi $.
 In another important work by Radford et al \ \cite{Radford}, the Dirac equation is expressed in a 2-spinor form, which allows it to be (covariantly) solved for the electromagnetic 4-potential, in terms of the wave function and its derivatives.
-This approach subsequentl$ \mathbb{R} $y led to some physically interesting results, see also \cite{Booth-Radford} , \cite{Radford-Booth}, \cite{Booth 1} (for a review see \cite{Booth 2}).
-In \cite{Booth-Legg-Jarvis} it was demonstrated that the Dirac equation is indeed algebraically invertible if a real solution for the vector potential is required.
+This approach subsequently led to some physically interesting results \cite{Booth-Radford}, \cite{Radford-Booth}, \cite{Booth 1} (for a review see \cite{Booth 2}).
+Further, in \cite{Booth-Legg-Jarvis} it was demonstrated that the Dirac equation is indeed algebraically invertible if a real solution for the 4-potential is required.
 Namely, two expressions for the components $A_{\mu }$ of the electromagnetic 4-potential are presented, equivalent to the one given in \cite{Radford}.
-These two expressions, using the standard representation of the Dirac matrices $\gamma _{\mu }$, $\mu =1,2,3,4$, can be equivalently written in the following forms $A_{\mu }=\frac{1}{2q\Psi ^{\ast }\gamma _{4}\Psi }\Phi _{\mu }$\ and $A_{\mu }=\frac{1}{2q\Psi ^{\ast }\gamma _{1}\gamma _{2}\gamma _{3}\Psi }\Omega _{\mu }$ , \ where $\Phi _{\mu }$\ and $\Omega _{\mu }$\ are bilinear forms in terms of $\Psi $ and its derivatives.
-It is obvious that \ both expressions do not hold in the case that $\Psi ^{\ast }\gamma _{4}\Psi =\Psi ^{\ast }\gamma _{1}\gamma _{2}\gamma _{3}\Psi =0$.

-However, the above mentioned works, do not study the existence of nonzero Dirac solutions satisfying the aforementioned conditions, and further they do not provide any answer on what happens in this case.
-Specifically, if it is assumed that there exist solutions of the Dirac equation satisfying the above conditions, it should be investigated if one such solution is connected to a unique real 4-potential or not.
-Consequently, the problem of the inversion of the Dirac equation is an open problem, which will be fully solved in the present article.
+However, these expressions are not valid in the case that $\Psi ^{\dagger }\gamma ^{0}\Psi ,$ $\Psi ^{\dagger }\gamma ^{1}\gamma ^{2}\gamma ^{3}\Psi $ are identically zero, where $\gamma ^{\mu }$, $\mu =0,1,2,3$, is the stsandard representation of the Dirac matrices, which are explicitely provided in the following section.
+Thus, in the above mentioned works,the existence of nonzero Dirac solutions satisfying the aforementioned conditions is not studied.
+Further, if it is assumed that these solutions exist, it should be investigated if one such solution corresponds to a unique real 4-potential or not.
+Consequently, the inversion of the Dirac equation is an open problem, which will be fully solved in the present article.